 MFA is a highly effective security measure that requires users to complete two or more verification steps before gaining access.
 By combining factors such as passwords, tokens, and biometrics, MFA can block up to 99.9% of automated account takeover attempts.

 Common methods of MFA include two-factor authentication (2FA), which typically combines a password and an authentication code verification.
 Push notifications are also widely used, allowing users to quickly approve login attempts via a simple prompt on their smartphone, streamlining the authentication process while maintaining robust security.
+Banks and FinTechs use MFA, combining passwords, SMS codes, and biometrics.

 Biometric Authentication

-Biometric authentication uses unique physical and behavioural traits to verify identity.
+Biometric authentication uses unique physical and behavioral traits to verify identity.
 Fingerprint scanning, known for its 99.9% accuracy, is widely used in smartphones and banking applications.
 Facial recognition offers hands-free authentication by analyzing features like the distance between the eyes and jaw structure, making it popular for secure payments and device access.

 Token-Based Authentication